 3.59.
-During the period between 2012 and November 2016, Mexico initiated 35 sunset reviews of AD measures, 20 of which were completed during this period.
-In the great majority of cases (16), the investigations led to renewal of the duties.
-In the course of the review period, Mexico abolished the AD duties applied to imports of plastic pencil sharpeners from China (in 2012); cut bond paper and ammonium sulphate from the United States (in 2013); USP-grade liquid sorbitol from France (in 2014); carbon steel nuts, black or coated, from China (in 2015); collapsible tubular aluminium containers from the Bolivarian Republic of Venezuela (in 2015); and synthetic polybutadiene-styrene rubber in emulsion from Brazil (in 2016).
+During the period between 2012 and November 2016, Mexico initiated 35 sunset reviews of AD measures, 31 of which were completed during this period.
+In the great majority of cases (26), the investigations led to renewal of the duties.
+In the course of the review period, Mexico abolished the AD duties applied to imports of plastic pencil sharpeners from China (in 2012); cut bond paper and ammonium sulphate from the United States (in 2013); USP-grade liquid sorbitol from France (in 2014); carbon steel nuts, black or coated, from China (in 2015); collapsible tubular aluminium containers from the Bolivarian Republic of Venezuela (in 2015); synthetic polybutadiene-styrene rubber in emulsion from Brazil (in 2016); and hydraulic bottle jacks (in 2016).